capmeth/acid/docsite/docs/reference/options.md

 }
 ```

-`tagname` should be lowercase alphanumeric (incl. dashes).
-A string value is the tag description.
+Setting `[tagname]` to a string is the same as setting `[tagname].desc`, and `[tagname]` itself must be a lowercase alphanumeric (incl. dashes) value.

+The `assign` function will receive a data object for each asset parsed.
+It must return `true` or a non-empty string for the tag to be added to the asset.

-Any tag attached to an asset that is not defined here will not be available as a filter in the docsite.
+Any tag attached to an asset that is not defined here will not be functional in the docsite.

 ## title